Red Candy-Coated Popcorn

 Substitutions

-- Light corn syrup -> Glucose syrup or golden syrup
+- Swap light corn syrup with light honey or golden syrup

 Tips